Joseph-Vanliew/641-HW2-Vanliew/README.md

 ## Technical Background

-1 year Backend, Cloud Applications Programming, and Algorythms coursework from SNHU 2022-2023.
+1 year Backend, Cloud Applications Programming, and Algorithms coursework from SNHU 2022-2023.
 Focused on programming in Java.
 Course projects focused on webapps and AWS service utilizations such as Lambda, DynamoDB, CloudWatch, Pipeline, etc. Solid foundational experience coming from a non CS Degree background.
 Recent projects from GVSU have included some frontend experience in JS,